cwi-nl/sen-symposium/index.md

 <br><br>

 The symposium is organized by VERSEN, the <a href="https://www.versen.nl/">Dutch National Association for Software Engineering</a>.
-The program will feature keynotes and invited presentations and contributed “lightning talks”.
+The program will feature keynotes, invited presentations, and contributed “lightning talks”.

-We will offer keynotes and invited talks by the following speakers:
+We will offer talks by the following invited speakers:

 <ul>
 <li> <a href="https://www.fi.muni.cz/~buhnova/">Barbora Buhnova</a>, Masaryk University Brno, Czech Republic </li>